 Olives & Olive Oil: Olive groves line many a road in the Malaga province.
 Unlike the bitter olives tasted in some other countries, Spanish olives, particularly the manzanilla variety are juicy and even sweet.
 Iberian olives are usually cured and eaten, often after being pitted, stuffed (with pickled pimento, anchovies, or other fillings) and packed in brine in jars or tins.
 And of course, almost everything is cooked in olive oil!

 Quitapenas Bodega: Home to one of the most ancient wines of Spain.
-Although a relatively new DO compared with the many other wine regions of Spain, Malaga produces the distinctively flavoured wins such as Moscatel, Malaga Dulce, Malaga PX, Vegasol and Vegasur.
+Although a relatively new DO compared with the many other wine regions of Spain, Malaga produces distinctively flavoured wines such as Moscatel, Malaga Dulce, Malaga PX, Vegasol, and Vegasur.
 Visit the bodegas website for more details visit this website: www.quitapenas.es

 Recreation: The province of Malaga offers a multitude of recreational activities to suit all ages and interests.
 Watersports, golf, ice skating, inland rural activities, water parks, theme parks, animal rescue centres, bars, restaurants, shops.
 Whatever your favourite past time, you will be almost certainly able to find it here.